pdmosses/metaborg.github.io/docs/references/syntax/configuration.md

 # Configuration

-When using SDF3 inside Spoofax, it is possible to specify different configuration options that.
+When using SDF3 inside Spoofax, several configuration options are relevant.
 They allow using the new parser generator, specifying the shape of completion placeholders, or disable SDF altogether.
 These options should be specified in the `metaborg.yaml` file.